 What payroll benefits may my Local Government claim on my reimbursement request?

-Any form of benefit in which the calculation is based on pay, such as Social Security or Retirement, may be included in your Local Government’s reimbursement request.
+Any form of benefit in which the calculation is based on pay, such as Social Security, Retirement, insurance, and hazard pay may be included in your Local Government’s reimbursement request.
 The employee also must fall within the following categories: public safety, public health, health care, human services, and similar employees whose services are substantially dedicated to mitigating or responding to the COVID-19 public health emergency.

+Are administrative leave costs of public employees reimbursable?

+It depends on the circumstances.
+If the cost of an employee was allocated to administrative leave to a greater extent than was expected, the cost of such administrative leave may be eligible for reimbursement so long as the cost 1) was not previously budgeted for in the budget in effect on March 27, 2020 or 2) the cost is for a substantially different use than what was budgeted for.
+We encourage you to email us with the specific circumstances of your request so we can advise if it is reimbursable or not.

 What constitutes employees of Public Safety?